arebee/MarkDownTest/samples/1_5 - Interception using Unity.markdown

 > ![](images/note.gif)Note:
 > The **InterfaceInterceptor** type defines interception based on a proxy object.
 You can also use the **TransparentProxyInterceptor** and **VirtualMethodInterceptor** types that are described later in this chapter.

 The order of the interception behavior parameters determines the order of these behaviors in the pipeline.
 In this example, the order is important because the caching interception behavior does not pass on the request from the client to the next behavior if it finds the item in the cache.
-If you reversed the order of these two interception behaviors, you wouldnâ€™t get any log messages if the requested item was found in the cache.
+If you reversed the order of these two interception behaviors, you wouldn’t get any log messages if the requested item was found in the cache.

 > ![](images/note.gif)#!SPOKENBY(Jana)!#:
 >